marstraveler01/ACGDisabler/README.md

-Introducing ACGDisabler: a new way to play acg
+Introducing ACGDisabler: a (almost) fully fledged ac disabler for acg

 FEATURES:

--remove anti-stand (kinda)
+-remove anti-stand

 -remove antiglitch

 -more coming soon

+!
+FLAWS:

+-no anti-stand loophole protection disabler (for now)

 How to use:

 a mspaint plugin, check releases

-❓How to update code?

--check disabler folder and replace the Disaber.txt with the version of ur liking (u can use ur own code too)
+rewrite soon

 CONFIRMED TO WORK ON 0.55C+